Leica Digilux 3 vs Nikon D7100

 |17.||Panasonic L1||Y||- / -||-||-||-||2.0||-||-||-|

 Both the Digilux 3 and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the Digilux 3 and D7100 can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Nikon D7100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica Digilux 3 and the Nikon D7100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.